 Question 5: Do you plan to do anything for our college?

 At the end of the day, everyone cares for their business.
 Schools prefer to support someone who can give something back, and who wants to give back.
 If you are a great athlete, the answer is easy.
 Just say you will compete in their colors, trying your best in every race or match.

 If you apply for a social scholarship though, tell them that you would like to organize some events for other students, or simply do something for the local community.
 Try to come up with a plan, with a particular idea.
 You do not have to really do it afterwards–no one will remember the things you told in a scholarship interview, if you ask them a year later.
 But once you talk to the committee, you should do your best to convince them that you want to give back….

 More questions and answers

 If you would like to see more scholarship interview questions, with brilliant answers and advice, check ScholarshipInterviewQuestions.com website.
 It specializes only in scholarship interviews.

-We at InterviewPenguin.com wish you good luck in your interview!
+InterviewPenguin.com team wishes you good luck in your interview!